Cloud-Architekt/cloud-architekt.github.io/temp/2020-07-15-azuread-b2b-security-considerations.md

 hidden: false
 ---

 *In the recent months I‘ve spent time on research of identity security in B2B scenarios (when users are invited to another Azure AD tenant).
 In this blog post I like to share a few insights about known but also undocumented limitations or concerns of identity protection in Azure AD B2B.
-All results of my research was double checked in my lab environments.
-But I would be very interested to hear feedback from others about their experiences or technical insights.*
+All results of my research were double checked in my lab environments, but I would be very interested to hear feedback from others about their experiences or technical insights.*

-*Note: The following security concerns was submitted to „Microsoft Security Response Center“ (MSRC) during a case in June and July 2020.
+*Note: The following security concerns were submitted to „Microsoft Security Response Center“ (MSRC) during a case in June and July 2020.
 I‘ve shared details of my research work and potential attack scenarios.
-In the end the MSRC give me the following feedback:*
+In the end the MSRC gave me the following feedback:*

 *„Upon investigation, we have determined that this submission does not meet the bar for security servicing.
 This report does not appear to identify a weakness in a Microsoft product or service that would enable an attacker to compromise the integrity, availability, or confidentiality of a Microsoft offering.“*